Passionate Vivid Stories with Grit and Gore

 It’s like a puzzle.
 You have a story that needs to speak to the reader (and potential audience).
 There are rewrites and rearranging until your hands bleed.
 And if that isn’t enough, writing my own scripts and entering the occasional competition, I also took on the task of turning a novel into a script for another author.

 So if you’ve considered having your novel turned into a script, maybe I can help.
 And if you’re a filmmaker looking for a script, I’ve got plenty of them too -so long as you want horror.

-Get in touch at email@example.com for scripts, About Pages like the one on Memory Pendants or the one above, or website/Instagram promotions.
+Get in touch at [email protected] for scripts, About Pages, books to scripts, or website/Instagram promotions.

 Need compelling content for your online presence but don’t know where to start?
 You definitely need Catherine, she’s a miracle worker; I would still be stumbling over my first line, with no online presence, without her.Angayla L, Memory Pendants